 So that's what audio latency is, how it's created, how to prevent it as best you can, and when you can't you can compensate for it.
 If you want to know more ways to combat this issue, take a skim through our longer article on the topic linked above at the top.

-Please feel free to email us in any questions you might have.
+P.S.
+To all readers, please feel free to email us in any questions you might have.
 We're always happy to answer and discuss music and recording!